 - Add your jelly roll plate to your dehydrator and slowly pour a thin layer of broth to the dehydrator.
 (The thinner the layer, the faster it dries and easier to create granules with.)

-- Dehydrate on high or 160 degree F for 12-15 hours, or until completely dry.
+- Dehydrate on high or 160 degrees F for 12-15 hours, or until completely dry.

 - Grind dried bouillon with a spice grinder and store in closed container or jar.